-14. Have you received a previous dose of a non-FDA authorized or approved COVID-19 vaccine)1 (AstraZeneca - VAXZEVRIA, Sinovac - CORONAVAC, Serum Institute of India - COVISHIELD, Sinopharm/BIBP, COVAXIN, Novavax - Covovax or Nuvaxovid)?
+14. Have you received a previous dose of a non-FDA authorized or approved COVID-19 vaccine) (AstraZeneca - VAXZEVRIA, Sinovac - CORONAVAC, Serum Institute of India - COVISHIELD, Sinopharm/BIBP, COVAXIN, Novavax - Covovax or Nuvaxovid)?

 - If yes, identify if the patient has received a complete or partial series of WHO Emergency Use Listing (EUL) vaccine. - o If the patient received a complete series (e.g., 2 doses) of a WHO-EUL COVID-19 vaccine, CDC considers them to be fully vaccinated and no additional doses are needed.
-If this patient is seeking a booster dose, CDC's EUI has authorized a booster dose of the Pfizer-BioNTech vaccine ONLY for individuals who are at least 12 years old or older, and whose primary vaccine series was at least 5 months ago.
-Booster doses of either Moderna or Janssen COVID-19 vaccines are not permitted at this time.

-- o If a patient received a partial series of a WHO-EUL COVID-19 vaccine they should receive a single dose of Pfizer-BioNTech COVID-19 vaccine at least 28 days after receipt of their first dose and will be considered fully vaccinated.
-People ages 12 years and older (including moderately or severely immunocompromised people who received an additional primary dose) should also receive a single Pfizer-BioNTech COVID-19 vaccine booster dose at least 5 months after completing their primary series. - o If a patient received all or some of the recommended doses of a COVID-19 vaccine primary series that is not listed for emergency use by the WHO, the CDC does NOT consider them to be fully vaccinated.
+If this patient is seeking a booster dose, CDC's EUI has authorized a booster dose of the Pfizer-BioNTech vaccine for individuals who are at least 12 years old or older, or Moderna vaccine for those 18 years and older and whose primary vaccine series was at least 5 months ago.
+Booster doses of Janssen COVID-19 vaccines are not permitted at this time. - O If a patient received a partial series of a WHO-EUL COVID-19 vaccine they should receive a single dose of Pfizer-BioNTech COVID-19 vaccine at least 28 days after receipt of their first dose and will be considered fully vaccinated.
+People ages 12 years and older (including moderately or severely immunocompromised people who received an additional primary dose) should also receive a single Pfizer-BioNTech COVID-19 vaccine booster dose, and persons 18 years and older can receive a single dose of Moderna vaccine, at least 5 months after completing their primary series. - If a patient received all or some of the recommended doses of a COVID-19 vaccine primary series that is not listed for emergency use by the WHO, the CDC does NOT consider them to be fully vaccinated.
 If at least 28 days has passed since the vaccine dose was administered, a complete age-appropriate series of an FDA authorized COVID-19 vaccine can be offered to the patient. - If the patient received either a partial series or complete series of a COVID-19 vaccine that is not authorized for use by either the WHO or the FDA, the CDC does NOT consider these persons to be fully vaccinated.
 If at least 28 days has passed since the last vaccine dose was administered, a complete age-appropriate series of an FDA authorized COVID-19 vaccine can be offered to the patient.